Skip to content

 A query mapping the logical table sales to the source table f_sales is complex and scans through unnecessary data.
 Caching its result in Flash will allow faster retrieval of relevant data.

-Activation Layer: Buffer(Cache)
+Activation layer: Buffer(Cache)

 The activation layer exposes views through various APIs (REST, SQL, GraphQL) to support data applications.
 These applications may have specific performance needs, and each SQL API call retrieves data directly from the source, which can lead to increased latency.